json-event-sourcing/pincette-jes-http/README.md

 ## Authentication

-All requests should have a [JSON Web Token](https://jwt.io), which may appear as a bearer token in the `Authotrization` header, the cookie named `access_token` or the URL parameter named `access_token`.
+All requests should have a [JSON Web Token](https://jwt.io), which may appear as a bearer token in the `Authotrization` header or the cookie named `access_token`.
 The configuration should have the public key with which the tokens can be validated.

 ## Configuration